1200wd/web-coineva/content/bitvavo-exchange-review.rst

 Bitvavo support does not have a phone number or other contact options and is only reachable by email.

+When logging in you have to enter your logging details twice, you have to enter them again after you verified a new device.
+This probably has to do something with my cookie settings.
+Not a huge problem, but a little bit annoying.

 The website itself is nice and professional.
 You can easily manage and trade your assets on the website and for more advanced trading they have a professional trading environment.
 The trading volume is large enough so you can trade quickly for normal markets rates.